genebean/vagrant-puppet-environment/README.md

  that fronts the web interface of Foreman.
 It also provides a metrics page for monitoring HAProxy's performance.
 The Foreman server will also be running Puppet Server and PuppetDB.
-PuppetDB's dashboard can be accessed from inside Foreman by going to `Monitor --> PuppetDB Dashboard`
+PuppetDB's dashboard can be accessed from inside Foreman by going to `Monitor --> PuppetDB Dashboard`.
+In addition to this, you will have a webhook receiver listening on port `8888` by way of [genebean/puppetmaster_webhook] that can be used to trigger r10k.

  **URL's:**